×

 When we asked people what advice they would give someone preparing to move to Cuenca, they said:

 "Cuenca is a beautiful and unique city with many attractions and amenities to offer.
 It is important to be aware of the cultural norms and the climate before moving to Cuenca.
 The Ecuadorian people are very welcoming and friendly; however, language can be a barrier and it is best to learn some Spanish beforehand.
 The climate in Cuenca is temperate year-round, with temperatures typically ranging from 60-75°F. Since the city is located at 8,500 feet above sea level, the air is clean and dry.
 Expats should also research the cost of living in Cuenca, as it tends to be lower than what expats might be used to in the states.
-Finally, expats should plan ahead and make sure they have all their paperwork and visas in order before making the move," explained one expat living in Cuenca, Ecuador, Ecuador.
+Finally, expats should plan ahead and make sure they have all their paperwork and visas in order before making the move," said one expat in Cuenca, Ecuador.

 View More Answers